jamesngondo2013/WordCount/README.md

     return vowelsconsonantsword
 ```

-Reading from text file and adding to Python default dictionary
+The script below reads english words from text file, remove all the white spaces, sort and join all the individual charachers and add them to a Python default dictionary - words.
+As explained above, you can that the dictionary is has no keys.
+Defaultdict automatically creates an empty list, and the list.append will then help to append the values to the list.
+Using defaultdict proves to be faster than performing similar poerations using dict.set_default method of Python.
 ```python
 words = defaultdict(list)
 file = open('dictionary.txt','r')